SAS-DHRH/dhcc-toolkit/content/toolkit/minimal-computing.md

 Server setup and configuration is a large and complex topic and will depend on what software you're running, but there are some simple steps you can take to reduce data usage.
 Primarily, aim to make sure that browsers are able to [cache any static content provided](https://nitropack.io/blog/post/web-caching-beginners-guide), for a decent amount of time (such as a year).
 This avoids the same data having to be sent repeatedly during a single visit to the site, or on short-term return visits.

+Client-side caching occurs on the user's browser.
+When a user visits a website, resources like images, CSS, and JavaScript files are stored (cached) on their device.
+If the user returns, the browser can load these resources from the local cache instead of fetching them from the server again.
 Implementing caching effectively involves identifying static content that doesn't change often, such as images and CSS files, which can be stored in the browser cache or on a content delivery network (CDN).
+If you're using a CDN provider, that's another opportunity to ask a supplier about their sustainability (and constructively scrutinise their claims).

 Dynamic content and API call results can also be cached by employing strategies like cache busting, where a version number or timestamp is appended to filenames to manage updates.
 By reducing the amount of data transmitted over the network and decreasing server processing requirements, caching can lower its energy consumption.
 Generally speaking, static content can be cached for longer periods, whereas dynamic content may require shorter cache durations.
 Using HTTP headers like Cache-Control helps control how long content is stored in browser caches.

+Server-side caching is about storing a copy of the content generated by the server, such as web pages, images, or other data, so that the server doesn't have to regenerate it from scratch every time a user requests it.
+This cached content is stored in a temporary location on the server or an [intermediate cache server](https://en.wikipedia.org/wiki/Reverse_proxy) like Varnish Cache.
+When a page is requested for the first time, the server processes the request, fetches data from a database if needed, generates the HTML for the page, and serves it to the user's browser.
+With server-side caching, this generated page gets cached for the next user.

+### Blocking bots {#bots}

+If you find you are popular with our automated friends, consider using a script to discourage them.

 ## Software development